🎓 Hangul for Absolute Beginners: Read Korean in Minutes!

 📐 2.
 Structure of Korean Letters

-Korean letters are grouped into blocks, each representing one syllable.
-Each block typically includes:
+Korean letters do not stand alone in a straight line.
+Instead, they are grouped into blocks, and each block represents one syllable.

-• 1 consonant + 1 vowel (e.g., 가 = ㄱ + ㅏ)
+- 1 consonant + 1 vowel (e.g., 가 = ㄱ + ㅏ)

-• Or 1 consonant + 1 vowel + 1 final consonant (e.g., 강 = ㄱ + ㅏ + ㅇ)
+- or 1 consonant + 1 vowel + 1 final consonant (e.g., 강 = ㄱ + ㅏ + ㅇ)

 🟣 3.
 Basic Vowels